 Nowadays, technology dominates our lives.
 People turn to the internet, online reviews and tools like social media for a variety of uses.
 The latter is very popular.
 In fact, 79 percent of the public using it for an average of two and a half hours per per person per day.
 So how to turn customer feedback into great social media and convert this opportunity?

 This article is NOT about online reviews or web feedback, as this delivers comments way too late for the business to take action.
 Rather it is about getting real-time on location feedback, and using it to create great social media to elevate a business.
 Here is the premise:

 - Social media is highly popular.

 - It is used to review businesses and to share reviews.
-Negative reviews are significantly important for this.
+Negative online reviews are significantly important for this.

 - A negative experience described in a review has a bad impact on the business

 - Reviews delivered through social media channels and after the experience are meaningless.
 Specifically, the business cannot react in time to correct the problem

 - It is better for the business to have a method for on location feedback coupled with immediate action